Nepali Communist Party: Background

-The CPN (Maoist Centre) had called formed a task force in 2023 to unify splinter communist groups and launched formal and informal talks with the Nepal Socialist Party and Communist Party Nepal to bring back the splinter groups into the party..
+The CPN (Maoist Centre) had formed a task force in 2023 to unify splinter communist groups and launched formal and informal talks with the Nepal Socialist Party and Communist Party Nepal to bring back the splinter groups into the party.

-The CPN (Unififed Socialist) which was formed after a split with CPN (UML) merged with the CPN (Unity National Campaign), another splinter group from the CPN (UML), in July 2025.
+The CPN (Unified Socialist) which was formed after a split with CPN (UML) merged with the CPN (Unity National Campaign), another splinter group from the CPN (UML), in July 2025.
 The party also held talks with the CPN (Maoist Centre) but the merger between the two parties failed to materialize.

 The Socialist Front was a political alliance formed by CPN (Maoist Centre), People's Socialist Party, Nepal, CPN (Unified Socialist), Communist Party Nepal in 2023 with the goal of strengthening the socialist movement in the country.
 The front remained largely inactive until CPN (Maoist Centre) chairman Pushpa Kamal Dahal resigned as prime minister in July 2024.
 The People's Socialist Party, Nepal left the front while a faction of Nepal Socialist Party led-by Mahindra Ray Yadav joined the front.

 Following the 2025 Gen Z protests, the CPN (Maoist Centre) intensified calls for a broader leftist unity within the country and dissolved its Central Committee to hold a general convention.
 In November 2025, the Central Committee of the CPN (Unified Socialist) formally endorsed the unification proposal with a majority and the Secretariat of the CPN (Maoist Centre) also decided to advance with the unification.
-Following the decision the two parties along with the Nepal Socialist Party, CPN (Socialist), Jana Samajbadi party, CPN (Maoist–Socialist), CPN (Samyabadi) and a faction of the Communist Party Nepal signed an agreement to unify their parties.
-The decision to merge was opposed by a faction of the CPN (Unified Socialist) led general secretary Ghanashyam Bushal who decided to reconstitute the party and by Janardhan Sharma and Ram Karki of the CPN (Maoist Centre) who formed the Progressive Campaign Nepal.
+Following the decision the two parties along with the Nepal Socialist Party, CPN (Socialist), Jana Samajbadi Party, CPN (Maoist–Socialist), CPN (Samyabadi) and a faction of the Communist Party Nepal signed an agreement to unify their parties.

 The unification was formally concluded on 5 November 2025, with the unified party being called the Nepali Communist Party with Pushpa Kamal Dahal acting as the coordinator of the party and Madhav Kumar Nepal as the co-cordinator.

-The Nepali Communist Party (NCP) and the Matrubhumi Jagaran Abhiyan Nepal have signed a seven-point agreement, on 12 November 2025, paving the way for unity of the two political organisations.
-It was signed by NCP Coordinators Pushpa Kamal Dahal ‘Prachanda’ and Madhav Kumar Nepal, and Matrubhumi Jagaran Abhiyan Coordinator Dr. Bhim Rawal.
+In the leader up to the general elections, Matribhumi Jagaran Abhiyan Nepal led by former CPN (UML) politician Bhim Rawal, Nagrik Unmukti Party, factions of People's Socialist Party and Rastriya Mukti Party Nepal, and other smaller leftist groups merged with the party.

 Ideology

-As part of the original merger agreement, the party's ideology consisted of Marxism–Leninism and support for a multi-party system in Nepal, while the party itself remains officially secular and governed by democratic centralism.
-The party also favors socialism-oriented people's democracy in the short-term that would eventually lead into communism.
+The party’s guiding ideology is Marxism–Leninism, while its program is based on scientific socialism with Nepali characteristics.
+It is positioned on the left.